E-Graphs as a Persistent Compiler Abstraction: A Persistent E-Graph Abstraction

-In principle, \mlirdialect{eqsat} can also represent complex structured control flow.
-With the \mlirdialect{scf} dialect, for example, loops and conditionals are represented using operations with regions.
-Values inside and outside those regions can be wrapped in \mlirop{eqsat}{eclass} operations as described above.
-Applying equality saturation on such code is non-trivial, however, as it requires the rewriting process and extraction to be aware of scopes.
-In this work, we do not explore applying equality saturation code with structured control flow.
+\paragraph{Scope of our Work} To bound the scope, our implementation only supports pure, straight-line code fragments.
+This proves sufficiently expressive to replicate (\autoref{sec:evaluation_herbie}) and go beyond (\autoref{sec:evaluation_rover}) existing \ac{es} applications.
+Specifically, these restrictions allow the rewriting process to reorder operations freely, and replace values without worrying about side-effects or control flow.
+In principle, \mlirdialect{equivalence} can also represent complex structured control flow.
+For example, with the \mlirdialect{scf} dialect, which is widely used to model control flow in \ac{ir}, loops and conditionals are represented using operations with regions.
+Values inside and outside those regions can be consumed by \mlirop{equivalence}{class} operations as described above.
+However, applying \ac{es} on such code is non-trivial, requiring the rewriting process and extraction to be aware of scopes.
+In this work, we do not explore \ac{es} on structured control flow.